 DEF is corrosive.
 Spilled DEF must be contained and absorbed by non-combustible absorbent material like sand, and then shovelled into a suitable container for disposal.
-If spilled on the tank or any surface of the vehicle, rinse thoroughly with water.
+If DEF is spilled on any surface of the vehicle, rinse that surface thoroughly with water.

-If the windrower temperature is going to be below 0°C (32°F), do NOT fill the DEF tank more than 75% full.
+If the windrower temperature is below 0°C (32°F), do NOT fill the DEF tank more than 75% full.
 When freezing, the DEF fluid will expand by approximately 7%.
-For storage information, refer to 5.1.1 Storing Lubricants and Fluids, page 331.
+For storage information, refer to 5.1.1 Storing Lubricants and Fluids, page 311.

-5. Replace filler cap (A) and turn clockwise until tight.
+5. Replace filler cap (A) and turn it clockwise until tight.